Halloween Math Activities and Games

 Halloween Candy Tax Lesson

-This fun Halloween-themed analogy involving candy is the perfect way to introduce students to the concept of factoring out the greatest common factor of a polynomial.
+This fun Halloween theme analogy involving candy is the perfect way to introduce students to the concept of factoring out the greatest common factor of a polynomial.
+How many pieces of candy will students have to pay for the Halloween Candy Tax?

 Halloween Math Mistakes Activity